MBBS in Italy

 Format Required

-Minimum term of validity: 18 months after the end of the course
+Minimum validity of 18 months beyond course duration

 NEET Scorecard